 Many adolescents deliberately push the boundaries of what they can get away with at home or school.
 Making friends and taking risks are essential parts of growing up, but the desire to fit in with a specific social circle might make your teen more likely to explore adolescent drinking.

 No matter how sensible and level-headed your teen might be, studies have proven that the brain does not fully mature until around age 25.
-A teen boy’s ability to make responsible choices about his health and safety might shift to the back burner if a peer he admires pressures him to drink at a party, football game or school dance.
+A teen’s ability to make responsible choices about their health and safety might shift to the back burner if a peer they admire pressures them to drink at a party, football game, or school dance.

-Because teens’ brains are still so plastic, underaged drinking has a higher potential to interfere with memory, learning, judgment and behavior, which could cause severe problems later in life.
+Because teens’ brains are still so plastic, underage drinking has a higher potential to interfere with memory, learning, judgment, and behavior, which could cause severe problems later in life.
 Teenage alcoholism leads to academic and social struggles, as well as higher rates of mental health issues such as depression.

-What Role Can You Play in Preventing Underaged Drinking?
+What Role Can You Play in Preventing Underage Drinking?

-As a young man grows up, his interests may shift, and he might start to keep parts of his life private.
+As a teen grows up, their interests may shift, and they might start to keep parts of their life private.
 While these are typical signs of adolescence, they could also be red flags of worsening teenage alcoholism.
-Encourage your teen son to tell you if a peer encourages them to drink, and always listen without judging or interrupting.
+Encourage your teen to tell you if a peer encourages them to drink, and always listen without judging or interrupting.

 Ask your family physician if you’re worried about teenage alcoholism or a co-occurring mental health issue such as depression.
-It can also ease your mind to start researching adolescent treatment programs designed specifically for young adult men.
+It can also ease your mind to start researching adolescent treatment programs designed specifically for teens.
 Contact us at ARCH Academy to learn more about our programming or request a confidential assessment.